cat538/cat538.github.io/docs/mlc/mlir-toy.md

   let emitAccessorPrefix = kEmitAccessorPrefix_Prefixed;
 }

-// Base class for toy dialect operations. inherits from the base `Op` class in `OpBase.td`
+// Inherits from the base `Op` class in `OpBase.td`
 // And provides:
-//   * The operation 的 parent dialect.
+//   * Toy operation 的 parent dialect(即 toy dialect).
-//   * The operation 的 mnemonic(助记词)， or the name without the dialect prefix.
+//   * Toy operation 的 mnemonic(助记词)， or the name without the dialect prefix.
 //   * A list of traits for the operation. class Toy_Op<string mnemonic, list<Trait> traits = []> :
     Op<Toy_Dialect, mnemonic, traits>;